Polio is a contagious viral illness that in its most severe form causes nerve injury leading to paralysis, difficulty breathing and sometimes death.

 - Severe muscle aches or weakness

-Post-polio syndrome is a cluster of disabling signs and symptoms that affect some people several years — an average of 35 years — after they had polio.
+Post-polio syndrome is a cluster of disabling signs and symptoms that affect some people years after having polio.
 Common signs and symptoms include:

 - Progressive muscle or joint weakness and pain